gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 ---

-It took them a day and a half to reach Starboard Town---a day and a half of not knowing what was happening there, or in Forecastle, or anywhere else.
+It took them a day and a half to reach Starboard Town–a day and a half of not knowing what was happening there, or in Forecastle, or anywhere else.
 Razi kept them in the trees most of the time.
 Whenever the only way forward was to venture onto the road or grow wings, they huddled beneath low-hanging branches and let the toothworms sting them until the bookster was satisfied that no one else was watching too.

 They were halfway to their destination when they heard chopping and caught a whiff of smoke.
 Cautiously, they edged forward to look.